warren-bank/Android-IPTV-Organizer/README.md

     * sorted by either:
       - sequential order (as channels occur in the M3U file)
       - alphabetic order (by channel name)
-    * clicked to start an Intent, which can open the channel's audio/video stream in an external media player
+    * clicked to start an Intent, which can open the channel's media URL in an external application
+      - examples:
+        * VOD and live stream media can play in a media player
+        * VOD media (when served as a single static file) can be downloaded in a download manager
   - XMLTV (EPG) data can be&hellip;
     * searched by keyword
+    * clicked:
-    * clicked to start an Intent, which can open the channel's audio/video stream in an external media player
+      - on channel names (in the leftmost column) to start an Intent, which can open the channel's media URL in an external application
+      - on program names to open a modal dialog that displays additional information about the selected program:
+        * channel name
+        * program title
+        * program description (if available)

 #### Search Keywords